- England & Wales

-By law, all employees must be given a “written statement of employment particulars” within two months of starting work.
+By law, all employees must be given a “written statement of employment particulars” no later than the day of starting work.
 This is a document that sets out the terms of employment that the employer must disclose, known as a “principal statement”.

 This agreement includes all the necessary information to act as a principal statement so that you don’t need to provide this information separately in a letter or another document.

 Use of plain English makes editing easy and allows it to be understood by all parties.

 It follows current best practice recommendations by ACAS and other bodies.

 Specifics for different jobs, such as duties and training requirements, can be added easily - either within the text, or by reference to a job description.

 It is structured so as to minimise the administrative burden of legal compliance.